services and programs

 - Skeletal jaw abnormalities

 Our plastic surgeons work closely with pediatric neurosurgeons at Dayton Children’s to diagnose and treat these conditions.
-The team will develop a comprehensive care plan and share it with you.
+If your child is diagnosed with one of these condiations, our team will develop a comprehensive care plan and share it with you.
 This plan may include reconstructive surgery, non-surgical techniques, speech/language therapy, or other therapies, depending on your child’s condition.
-Whenever possible, they use minimally invasive techniques, which can mean less pain and a shorter healing time.
+Whenever possible, our plastic surgeons use minimally invasive techniques, which can mean less pain and healing time.

-If your child receives care for a craniofacial condition at Dayton Children’s, you will have an opportunity to meet with every specialist who is involved in the treatment plan.
+If your child receives care for a craniofacial condition at Dayton Children’s, you will have an opportunity to meet with every specialist included in the treatment plan prior to admission.
 Our team is committed to providing high quality, well-coordinated care every step of the way.

 Dayton Children’s provides comprehensive diagnosis and treatment for children who have vascular anomalies, including: